ModifAmorphic/outward/Transmorphic/README.md

 - Added 5th and 6th ingredients to Alchemy and Cooking reasons to try and balance them out.
   - The 5th ingredient requires a crafting kit.
 Alchemy Kit or Cooking Pot.
 Light versions also apply.
 Kits are **not** consumed when crafting.
   - The 6th ingredient is wood as a fuel source.
-  - The extra ingredients can be disabled in the menu.
+  - The extra ingredients can be disabled in the configuration.
 - Fixed issue where Alchemy menu could be shown even if it was disabled.
 - Fixed issue with "Craft" footer not displaying if save is loaded with menu disabled and then its enabled.
 - Controller Navigation fixes